sudonpm/Street-Wars-Empire/README.md

 # Street Wars: Empire
-Street Wars: Empire is my modified version of Streetwars Online 2 Version 1.00 by Wuzzbent that can be found here:
+Street Wars: Empire is my modified version of Streetwars Online 2 Version 1.00 by Wuzzbent.
+The Original Source Code can be found here:

 https://github.com/sudonpm/Streetwars-Online-2-Source-Code